jeffdjohnson/lab-website/content/authors/4c-angelica-flores/_index.md

 ---
 # Display name
-name: Emily Leiker, PhD
+name: Angelica Flores Barrios, PhD

 # Username (this should match the folder name)
 authors:
-- 4a-emily-leiker
+- 4c-angelica-flores

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former PhD Student
+role: Former Visiting Postdoctoral Researcher

 # Organizations/Affiliations
 organizations: